-IUD Insertion CPT code 58300 is part of the range of procedures on the corpus uteri.
+IUD insertion and removal CPT codes 58300 and 58301 are of the range of procedures on the corpus uteri.
 Inserting an intrauterine contraceptive device (IUD) is part of this procedure.

 Abnormal uterine bleeding is a common symptom in women with EH and can be treated by monitoring, taking progestin medicine, or undergoing a hysterectomy.
 Endometrial neoplasia causes due to unopposed estrogen; hence eliminating the estrogen source should be part of any treatment plan.